 Roles and responsibilities

-Your call will be answered by a call facilitator who, in conjunction with the social work shift lead, will assess your situation.
-Please be aware that child and vulnerable adult safeguarding and mental health act assessments will be given highest priority.
+Your call will be answered by a Screening Officer who, in conjunction with the Duty Manager, will assess your situation.
+Please be aware that child and vulnerable adult safeguarding and Mental Health Act assessments will be given the highest priority.

-A record of all referrals to the emergency duty service will be made and referred onto the relevant local office.
+A record of all referrals to the EDS will be made and referred onto the relevant local office.

 At busy times your call may be held in a queue.
 Please note all our telephone calls are recorded for quality assurance purposes.